jsenv/importmap-node-module/readme.md

 ## runtime

 A string parameter indicating where the importmap will be used.
 The default runtime is `"browser"`.
-The runtime is used to determine which what to pick in [package.json conditions](https://nodejs.org/docs/latest-v16.x/api/packages.html#packages_conditions_definitions).
+The runtime is used to determine what to pick in [package.json conditions](https://nodejs.org/docs/latest-v16.x/api/packages.html#packages_conditions_definitions).

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"